avellinom/mazegame/INSTALL.md

 # Install Guide
 Run the following commands in terminal to install/use the maze generator:

-1. Install the graphics module.
-You may be prompted to enter your password:
+1. Install the graphics module:

     `$ opam install graphics`

 2. Install other required packages as listed from the previous command.
-These may include pressing "y" and
+These may include pressing "y" and the command:

     `$ opam user-setup install`
 ***